Tips for working from home

 Stay in touch

-Whilst working from home is a breeze for some, others may find it very challenging at first.
-Working from home is isolating, which can have an impact on your mental health.
+While working from home is a breeze for some, others may find it very challenging at first.
+Working from home is isolating, which can have an effect on your mental health.
 Be sure to regularly check in with your manager and reach out to your colleagues for a chat from time to time to help reduce the anxiety, loneliness or frustration you might be experiencing.

-When physically distant it’s harder to synchronise expectations.
+When physically distant, it’s harder to synchronise expectations.
 It’s also easier to let dissatisfaction fester – and that’s true for both managers and employees.
-Therefore it’s important that teams are communicating often.
+Therefore teams must often be communicating.
 This ensures that everyone knows what’s expected of them and by what standards their work is being assessed.
 Continue to set deadlines and schedule regular catch-ups with your manager (i.e. weekly or fortnightly) to keep everyone on the same page and working toward the same goals.

-When working from home be aware of domestic duties interfering with your work.
+When working from home, be aware of domestic duties interfering with your work.
 Don’t procrastinate about work tasks by doing some housework.
 Equally, don’t let work take over your home life.
-Make sure you have your lunch break and finish work when you normally would.
+Make sure you have your lunch break and finish work when you usually would.

-In addition to taking regular breaks, it is important that you make sure your workspace is setup in the most ergonomically friendly way.
-Use the image below to help setup your workspace.
-You may have to get creative and use books as screen raisers and foot rests if needed – they will do the job just fine!
+In addition to taking regular breaks, you must make sure your workspace is set up in the most ergonomically friendly way.
+Use the image below to help set up your workspace.
+You may have to get creative and use books as screen raisers, and footrests if needed – they will do the job just fine!

 - Thighs parallel to the floor

-- Upper arm at right angle to lower arm
+- Upper arm at a right angle to lower arm.

 - Neutral wrist position

-- Top of monitor at or slightly below eye level
+- Top of the monitor at or slightly below eye level

 - Monitor at arm’s length distance

-It may not be possible to setup your workspace exactly as above, but try your hardest to get it as comfortable and ergonomically correct as possible.
+It may not be possible to set up your workspace precisely as above, but try your hardest to get it as comfortable and ergonomically correct as possible.
 Don’t work from your couch or your back and neck will be killing you by day 3!

 Get the tools you need

-For information about our response to COVID-19 and the measures we’ve taken to protect our community of staff, customers and partners, click here.
+Learn about our response to COVID-19 and the measures we’ve taken to protect our community of staff, customers and partners.